-Give the bowl a one-quarter turn and repeat (stretch the dough upward again and fold it over toward the center).
+Give the bowl a one-quarter turn and repeat: stretch the dough upward and fold it over toward the center.

 Continue until you have come full circle to complete 1 set, or 4 folds around the bowl.

 Tip: When you do the first fold, the dough will feel loose and elastic.
-As you continue the dough will start to tighten, usually around the 3rd or 4th fold.
-All normal.
+As you continue, the dough will start to tighten up, usually around the 3rd or 4th fold.
 After about 2-4 sets, the dough will go from flat and dense to plump and jiggly.
-That’s how you know the technique is working.
+That’s how you’ll know the technique is working.

 HOW MANY TIMES SHOULD YOU STRETCH AND FOLD THE DOUGH?